Connect with others who understand.

 Written by Imee Williams

-It may be tempting to want to pop, squeeze, or pick at your painful hidradenitis suppurativa (HS) cysts (also known as acne inversa).
-However, popping even everyday pimples is discouraged by the American Academy of Dermatology Association.
+It may be tempting to pop, squeeze, or pick at painful hidradenitis suppurativa (HS) cysts.
+However, popping even everyday pimples is discouraged by the American Academy of Dermatology.
 Doing so can damage or scar the skin, worsen HS flare-ups, and increase the risk of bacterial infection.

-In addition to these risks, it can be difficult to reach HS cysts in the armpits and groin areas.
+In addition to these risks, it can be difficult to reach HS cysts in the armpits and groin area.

-Know when to get help from qualified health care professionals for your symptoms of HS.
-There are several treatments that can be performed by a certified dermatologist.
+Know when to get help from qualified healthcare professionals for your HS symptoms.
+There are several procedures that a certified dermatologist can perform.
 In this article, we discuss those treatment options and safe at-home remedies that can help ease HS symptoms.

 When To See a Dermatologist

-Diagnosing and treating HS early in its development is the most effective way to manage the skin condition.
-It is important to see a dermatologist if you begin to experience any of the following symptoms with your HS lesions:
+The most effective way to manage the skin condition and treat cysts is to diagnose and treat HS early.
+It’s important to see a dermatologist if you begin to experience any of the following symptoms with your HS lesions:

 • Worsening pain